Plan Voisin

-Plan Voisin was a planned redevelopment of Paris designed by French Swiss architect Le Corbusier in 1925.
+The Plan Voisin was a planned redevelopment of Paris designed by French-Swiss architect Le Corbusier in 1925.
 The redevelopment was planned to replace a large area of central Paris, on the Right Bank of the River Seine.
-Although it was never implemented, the project is one of Le Corbusier's most well known, and its principles inspired many other plans around the world.
+Although it was never implemented, the project is one of Le Corbusier's most well known; its principles inspired a number of other plans around the world.

 Background

 Ville Contemporaine

 In 1922, Le Corbusier presented Ville Contemporaine at Salon d'Automne; the plan was a utopian urban concept intended to house three million inhabitants in a series of skyscrapers.
 Following the exhibition, Le Corbusier continued work on the project, developing the plan from a non site-specific concept to a concrete proposal.
 This proposal was sponsored by his friend, the avant garde aircraft and automobile builder Gabriel Voisin, whose cutting-edge design aesthetic was admired by Le Corbusier.

 Motivation

 Le Corbusier's motivation to develop the Plan Voisin was founded in frustrations with the urban design of Paris.

 While upper class citizens of many urban areas relocated to suburbs, the bourgeois residents of late 19th century Paris largely remained in the city center.
 Pushed out by rising land prices, poorer Parisians left for shanty towns on the city's outskirts.
 Economic segregation was exacerbated by Georges Haussmann's renovation of the city which separated affluent and poor neighborhoods with wide avenues.

 Within Paris' poorer neighborhoods, severe disease – worsened by poor sanitation – was rampant.
 Tuberculosis, in particular, was highly concentrated within the city's slums.